-Today our data is becoming vulnerable each day.
-This is attributed to how some operating systems are not giving enough attention to privacy or malware, phishing, and viruses which with time are becoming powerful.
+Today, our data is becoming more vulnerable.
+This is attributed to how some operating systems are not giving enough attention to privacy or malware, phishing, and viruses, which with time are becoming powerful.

 Keep in mind a few things if you opt for a Linux phone: